Read chapters

 "All right.
 Now, let us have some more tea and enjoy the morning."

 Nevill's mind lingered on the brief exchange with Lady Amelia.
 He had always found her attempts at charm tiresome, but today, he really could have done without her.
 Lady Amelia had a way of using others for her gain, and he was no longer willing to be her pawn.
+He was becoming thoroughly tired of people arranging his life for him.

 Morton uneasily looked out the window.

-[2] The British Prime Minister, Spencer Perceval, was assassinated on May 11, 1812.
+[i] The British Prime Minister, Spencer Perceval, was assassinated on May 11, 1812.
 He is notable for being the only British Prime Minister to have been assassinated.
 The murder took place in the lobby of the House of Commons, and the assassin was John Bellingham, a merchant with a personal grievance against the government.